Link invariants from finite racks: Rack cocycle invariants

 In this section we generalize the quandle 2-cocycle invariants defined in \cite{CJKLS} to the finite rack case.

-The rack counting invariants described in the last section work by taking cardinalities of sets of homomorphisms which are unchanged by Reidemeister moves.
+The rack counting invariants described in the last section are cardinalities of sets of homomorphisms which are unchanged by Reidemeister moves.
 However, a set is more than a cardinality, and we would like to recover as much information from these sets of homomorphisms as possible.

 In \cite{CJKLS}, the idea is to associate a sum in an abelian group $A$ called a \textit{Boltzmann weight} to a quandle-colored knot diagram in such a way that the sum does not change under Reidemeister moves.
 Then, instead of counting ``1'' for each homomorphism, we count its Boltzmann weight, transforming the set of colorings into a multiset of these weights.
-Such multisets are commonly encoded as polynomials by converting the multiset elements to exponents and multiplicities to coefficients of a dummy variable, e.g. $\{1,1,1,4,4\}$ becomes $3t+2t^4$.
+Such multisets are commonly encoded as polynomials by taking a generating function, i.e. by converting the multiset elements to exponents and multiplicities to coefficients of a dummy variable, e.g. $\{1,1,1,4,4\}$ becomes $3t+2t^4$.

 The Boltzmann weights are defined as follows: at every crossing in a rack-colored link diagram, we want to count $\phi(a,b)$ at a positive crossing or $-\phi(a,b)$ at a negative crossing where $b$ is the color on the overcrossing strand and $a$ is the color on the inbound understrand for positive crossings and the outbound understrand for negative crossings.